isAdamBailey/portfolio-2/README.md

 * Markdown
 * Admin CMS via [Forestry.io](https://forestry.io/)

+## Local Dev
+* If you don't have the gridsome cli installed, `npm install --global @gridsome/cli`.
+* Install this projects dependencies `npm install`.
+* Start a local development server with `gridsome develop`.

 ### Credits
 * This portfolio was based on the starter blog initially created by [Joseph Dyer](https://github.com/josephdyer).